 Understanding what users need from the product or service you are building is vital to its success.

-- People delivering the service
+- currently use the service

 To create an effective service, you must research your users’ end-to-end journey.
 This should include non-digital ways they interact with your service such as phone, post, and face-to-face experiences.